ta-data-bcn/Project-Week-8-Final-Project/your-project/README.md

 ## Organization
 - I utilised a Trello board to map out my overall plan and for check-points along the way.
 - The work is organised into two Notebooks, which read chronologically describe the work process.
-- The first notebook details the development of a image classifier for the presence of pneumonia in X-Ray scans.
+- The first notebook (01 Image Processing_CNN Model_Pneumonia.ipynb) details the development of a image classifier for the presence of pneumonia in X-Ray scans.
-- The second notebook details the development of a multi-class image classifier for COVID-19, Pneumonia and normal lungs.
+- The second notebook (02 Image Processing_CNN Pneumonia_and_COVID19.ipynb) details the development of a multi-class image classifier for COVID-19, Pneumonia and normal lungs.
 - The CNN_Models_Weights and Dataset folders contain text files with links to the models I utilised as they're both too big to be uploaded to Github.
 - The CNN_Models_Weights folder contains a link to a GoogleDrive which has the model and the weights for each notebook.